juju/docs/src/en/credentials.md

 ```bash
 juju set-credential -m trinity aws bob
 ```

+This command does not affect how the credential may relate to another model.
+If the credential is already related to a single model this operation will result in that credential being related to two models.

 !!!
 Note:
     If the stated credential does not exist remotely but it does locally then